List of artistic depictions of Grendel's mother: Television

-The character appeared in the American fantasy television series Xena: Warrior Princess.
+The character appeared in the American fantasy Xena:_Warrior_Princess_season_6.
 In the show, she is named Grinhilda and portrayed as a Valkyrie.
 She was Odin's lover and commander of the Valkyries.
 When Xena entered their lives, she managed to usurp Grinhilda in both positions.
 In reality, after the power of the Rheingold, Xena stole it and forged it into a ring, in order to gain the powers of a god.
 When Grinhilda found out, she attempted to stop Xena and managed to obtain the ring.
 Putting the ring on—in order to gain its powers—she was able to overpower Xena.
 Unfortunately, because she hadn't forsaken love, the ring took away what she valued most; her humanity and beauty.
 After turning into a monster, Xena chopped off her ring-wearing finger and locked her up in a mine.
 During the struggle to lock the mine, Grinhilda was able to take the ring from Xena.

 Beowulf: Return to the Shieldlands: The character of Elvina, portrayed by Laura Donnelly, reveals that she is Grendel's mother in the final episode.